SidxA/reduce-daemensionality/README.md

 # plan

+- build algorithmic structure to extract "phase" information from time series
+- setup of differentiating globally by SSA and DiffMap
+- assign phase information to the components by Hilbert Transformation

+# logs

+- global ssa has a problem with unsufficient boundary interpolation at large windows
+- there is still the problem of amplitude reconstruction

+## ideas

+- equal splitting lengthes might make the later comparison of local modes easier
+- can we create a structural splitting, by the split and merge with shannon entropy?
 - the point is to localize information
 - for that we need to split the time series into intervals
 - interval selection might be based on brute split, driving period, merging after splitting,

-## ideas

-- equal splitting lengthes might make the later comparison of local modes easier
-- can we create a structural splitting, by the split and merge with shannon entropy?

 - the localized multiscale ssa is able to detect a frequency shift aka devilsstaircase in the enso data